 Welcome to the Russkie Kino Klub / Russian Film Club of Chattanooga as we celebrate more than two years as a movie club!
 We might be the world's only Russian Film Club outside Russia!

 Important announcement: Now we are meeting at our new location, Mikhail's house in North Chattanooga.
 (See directions below.)
-For the November 9 gathering, we are back on our regular schedule of the second Saturday of the month at 6:15 p.m.
+Our regular schedule is the second Saturday of each month at 6:15 p.m. for pizza and 7:30ish for the Russian movie with English subtitles.
+Cost: Free!

 To reach the house from town, take Veterans Bridge north and pass the entrance to GPS on the right.
 Continue up that little hill until it levels off, and turn left onto Normal Ave.